Get 60% discount

 Amazon wants to bring potential customers together with the products they want to buy (obviously!), so Amazon won’t connect the dots between the customer and your product if it isn’t clear that what you are proposing to sell them is what they are searching for.

 For products on Amazon, make sure you are providing listing information that is:

 A product page which converts successfully has the following features:

 By including this valuable content within your product listings, you will be rewarded by Amazon, as the outcome of this will be customers who are interacting with your page, and enjoying lower bounce rates.
 They will hang around to find out more about your product as they will be interested and intrigued as to what you are offering.
-Once Amazon realises that your product page description is appropriate, and the price is suitable, conversions will happen.
+Once Amazon realizes that your product page description is appropriate, and the price is suitable, conversions will happen.

-Check out what your competitors are up to, so do some keyword research on your competitors’ item descriptions.
-It may be that your competitors who are doing better than you in the Amazon BSR ratings are optimising their keywords more effectively; it may be that they are more efficient at answering their customers’ queries in the item description.
+Check out what your competitors are up to, so do some keyword research on your competitors item descriptions.
+It may be that your competitors who are doing better than you in the Amazon BSR ratings are optimizing their keywords more effectively; it may be that they are more efficient at answering their customers’ queries in the item description.
 Perform some analysis, and work out where you can improve your product listings.

 Like any business, you need to put the work and effort in to see results.
 If, like the vast majority of Amazon sellers, you are seeing this as a new business venture as your sole income, then time will need to be spent on your new business.

 In the beginning, it’s likely a lot of time will be required as you research new products, check they’re viable, find suppliers, check product niches and categories, create listings, and so on.
 And then, after a while, it’ll settle and you’ll find your groove.
 The average amount of time spent on Amazon selling businesses is reportedly 11-20 hours a week.
 That’s not too bad!